Welcome to thoughtful, organic beauty

 Hello Joyous is an organic, plant-based, sustainable beauty brand here to bring more joy to your day.

 I may have broken free from my pancake monster days because ...
 I finally got myself a waffle maker!!!
 Can you tell how excited I am about this?!
-I almost feel as joyous as the day I received a Vitamix for a gift.

-Okay, enough about the waffle maker, let's talk about these Beet Strawberry Waffles, which are:
+Let's talk about these Beet Strawberry Waffles, which are:

 I was inspired to make these waffles with beets because I've been working on a lot of beet recipes this week for my third cookbook, The Joyous Cookbook, so I was feeling inspired to create these waffles!
 Beets and strawberries, as you might already know if you're a regular reader, are a wonderful pairing, truly a flavour match made in heaven!

 If you're using a square waffle pan, this recipe makes 9 square waffles.
 They take a little longer than your average waffle batter to cook because they are more dense with the beets and strawberries.
 I cooked them on medium-high heat for 4 to 5 minutes.
 If you open the waffle lid and it pulls apart then it hasn't cooked long enough.